 Supported by a generous grant from the California Coastal Conservancy, Stoked on the Coast is a new kind of film festival organized by Heal the Bay staff.
-As we're firm believers in the wisdom of children, the contest is only open to students in grades 5-12.
+As we're firm believers in the wisdom of children, the contest is only open to students from 5th grade through age 21.
 We're inviting young auteurs throughout California to submit a short film (from six seconds to three minutes) that tells the story of why they're passionate about the ocean.
 It can be straightforward or silly, meditative or madcap, narrative or stream-of-conscious -- it just needs to be authentic.

 "This contest gives us a unique perspective on marine conservation: By seeing how the ocean creatively inspires young people, we can better channel that energy into the next generation of stewards," says Meredith McCarthy, our programs director.